 The Schola Cantorum is an auditioned women's choir, open only to music students (and joint-honours music students).
 We specialise in Medieval Music.
 To book the choir for a concert or event, contact Emma Hornby.

-Public workshop on chant by Hildegard, followed at 5 pm by the participants singing the songs learned during the day in the church.
-All welcome, no previous experience needed.
+- 2 November 2013, St John the Baptist church hall, Bathwick, Bath, Public workshop on chant associated with Charlemagne, followed at 5 pm by the participants singing the songs learned during the day in the church.

 - We gave an illustrated lecture-recital entitled ‘Inscribed on the heart: the power of medieval music’ in October 2011 as part of the InsideArts festival.
 A podcast of the occasion is available on the festival website.

 - A public workshop on Gregorian chant at St Mary Redcliffe church, Bristol in November 2011, followed by first vespers for Christ the King, in Latin, performed by the workshop participants with the University of Bristol Music Department Schola Cantorum.
 The service was led by the Priest-in-Charge, the Revd.
 Dr. Simon Taylor.

 - We gave a joint concert with the Schola Gregoriana of Cambridge at the Temple Church, Fleet Street, London in April 2012, singing music from the Fontevrault Gradual and polyphony from the Las Huelgas Codex.
 Watch out for the forthcoming CD, Cohors leta ducat chorum.

 - We gave a concert (Medieval Song: Sacred and Secular) at Winterbourne Medieval Barn in May 2012.
 We sang a varied programme of sacred medieval song written for English nunneries and secular song celebrating spring and summer.
 Some of the performance is available at http://www.youtube.com/user/bristolunischolacant.